-A topic should be determined at the beginning of the term in which the student signs up for his or her final courses: either Fall or Winter term.
+A topic should be determined at the beginning of fall term of the second year.
 The candidate's advisor must approve the topic.
 The candidate should also invite a second instructor or another qualified individual (selected in consultation with the advisor) to serve as a consultant for the project.
 These two members make up the Applied Communication Plan committee.

 Upon choosing a topic, a realistic scope of the project must be established in consultation with the advisor.
-The student should submit an abstract/summary (not to exceed 350 words, minimum 150 words) of the applied communication plans to the advisor by the end of Winter term (or one term before the term the student plans to graduate).
+The student should submit a proposal of no less than three and no more than ten pages of the applied communication plans to the advisor by the end of fall term (or two terms before the term the student plans to graduate).

-The abstract/summary will have the following identifying information:
+The proposal will have the following identifying information: